Méribel

 Méribel was a subsite and hosted some events of the 1992 Winter Olympics hosted by nearby Albertville.
 The resort host the ice hockey and the women's alpine skiing events.
 Until 2011, Méribel was the host to the Altitude Festival, with acts such as KT Tunstall, Marcus Brigstocke and Omid Djalili performing in the bars and nightclubs around the resort.
 For 2011, it has been announced that the festival will be moved to Austria, with the organiser Richard Lett citing a reduction in support from the Méribel Tourist Office.
+Lett has since joined the Méribel Les Allues council under the new mayor, Bernard Front.

 The ski resort is part of the Trois Vallées ski area.
 The Three Valleys area comprises 180 lifts, 335 marked runs (over 600 kilometres) and over 130 km of cross-country tracks.
 The Three Valleys was expanded in 1996 to incorporate a fourth valley, though the area kept the name Trois Vallées.
 The area comprises the resorts of Courchevel, La Tania, Méribel, Les Menuires-Saint Martin, Val Thorens and Orelle.

 The resort comprises the sub-villages of: Méribel-Mottaret, at an altitude of 1,750 m towards the head of the Allues Valley—served by the Plattiers gondola which provides access to neighbouring resorts Les Menuires and Val Thorens; Raffort and La Gittaz, which are served by the Meribel Olympic Gondola; Chandon, which has free bus access to resort; and Méribel Village at 1,400 m on the road to Courchevel 1850 at the bottom of the Lapin piste and start of the Golf Chair to the popular beginners skiing area The Altiport.